lukasz-migas/pyimzML/README.md

 - speed-up XML parsing (if possible?)
 - add support for parsing compressed imzML files as currently decompression is omitted by the parser
-- changed the structure of byte offset arrays to single 2D array - somewhat tricky since we do not know the number of pixels in the the dataset so pre-allocation of large array is not convenient
+- change the structure of byte offset arrays to single 2D array - somewhat tricky since we do not know the number of pixels in the the dataset so pre-allocation of large array is not convenient

 ## Installation